 Stay close to clients: Sometimes businesses are located in close proximity to their clients and it wouldn’t make sense for them to move offices if there is limited availability of space in the immediate vicinity.

-Potential interruption of business while you move: The interruption to you ‘business as usual’ operations can be up to a couple of weeks.
-That can be a drawback to clients particularly if your company goes offline for a few days at a time if there is a technical glitch with phones (and that does happen).
+Potential interruption of business while you move: The interruption to your ‘business as usual’ operations can be up to a couple of weeks.
+That can be a drawback to clients, particularly if your company goes offline for a few days at a time if there is a technical glitch with phones (and that does happen).

-Good relationship with the landlord: If your landlord is willing to give you a good deal, and it would make sense to stay put for your business (as in growth is not going to be a factor over the next 5 years), it definitely make sense to stay put.
-If you have a good relationship, there is little point breaking it unless you can see the next relationship being as strong or stronger.
-Good relationships mean quick response to any services issues, and potentially helping you out down the track if you do run into trouble.
+Good relationship with the landlord: If your landlord is willing to give you a good deal, and it would make sense to stay put for your business (if growth is not going to be a factor over the next 5 years), it definitely makes sense to stay put.
+If you have a good relationship, there is little point breaking it unless you can see the next relationship being as strong or even stronger.
+Good relationships mean quick responses to any services issues, and potentially helping you out down the track if you do run into trouble.

-Costs: If you are literally sitting on a budget at this point, and can’t afford to spend a cent on a fit out or relocation, there is little advantage moving.
-You need to be able to make the space you move to your own.
+Costs: If you are literally sitting on a budget at this point, and can’t afford to spend a cent on a fit out or a relocation, there is little advantage in moving.
+You need to be able to make the space you’re moving to your own.

-Good location: There is no point moving offices if it is going to be inconvenient for everyone to get to.
+Good location: There is no point moving offices if it’s going to be inconvenient for everyone to access.
 If the location suits all your staff, and like point 1, there is nothing in the immediate proximity to move to that suits, there is not point moving for the sake of moving.